 It is very important that you have proof the other driver was at fault when you do this.
 You may want to consider retaining a personal injury attorney to represent you.

-He or she will ensure the claim is filed properly with the insurance agency and will ensure that proof of fault is provided and that you receive all of the compensation you may be entitled to including damages for damage to your vehicle, medical bills, damage for lost wages due to time missed from work, and damages for pain and suffering.
+He or she will ensure the claim is filed properly with the insurance agency and will ensure that proof of fault is provided and that you receive all of the compensation you may be entitled to, including:

 If you deal with the insurance company directly, you may not get all of the damages you are entitled to as it is in their best interests to pay you as little as possible.

 If you were the driver at fault, you may want to consider a defense attorney, as you may be liable for damages that your insurance provider does not cover.

 As such, you will want an attorney to represent you in court to help prove that you were not at fault due to negligence, which could result in higher damages than if you were at fault due to reasons beyond your control.